| | |

 creative, trusting," says Lindberg.
 "She had no problem

 telling us 'I don't like that, I like that.'"
+"Trusting,

 that was huge," adds Thomas, finishing her partner's thought.